-In the second, operational phase the new tool will be applied and used in a review process.
-The SoS standard(s) can be used at EU level, for EU member states individually, but also to assess the supply security situation for a sub-region of a few EU member states.
-Both the current energy supply security can be assessed as well as future situations using energy scenarios such as the EU Trends to 2030 (EC, 2006b).
+In the second operational phase, the new tool will be applied and used in a review process.
+The SoS standard(s) can be used at the EU level, for EU Member States individually, but also to assess the supply security situation for a sub-region of a few EU Member States.
+Both the current energy supply security as well as future situations using energy scenarios such as the EU Trends to 2030 can be assessed (EC, 2003).
 Moreover, specific policies can be assessed with use of the SoS standard(s), for example: can the supply security be improved by a certain change in fuel mix?
 Such a 'what-if' type approach can be done both on a national and on a European level.
-It is in this phase that the SoS standards could be applied in the context of the EU Strategic Energy Review.
+It is in this phase that the SoS standards could be applied in the context of the wider EU Strategic Energy review, as announced in the Commission's Green Paper.